 If a hedgehog, or other small mammal or bird falls into the pit beneath a cattle or sheep-grid, the near-vertical walls beneath the grid are too steep for the animal to climb out.
 The result could be a horrible and long drawn out death by dehydration and/or starvation.

-The escape ramp for hedgehogs and other small animals is nothing elaborate.
-It is simply a slope of about 20o in one corner of the pit (preferably an “outer” corner i.e. a corner to which the cattle/sheep do not have access).
-It can be made of concrete, say 8” wide, or of wood or metal.
-The surface should be allowed to remain rough to enable the escapee to gain a foothold.
-If it is impossible for an animal to gain access to the whole of the pit i.e. if it is sectionalised, more than one “ramp” would be required.
-Similarly in a very large cattle/sheep grid, two ramps would be preferable.
+An escape ramp for hedgehogs and other small animals is nothing elaborate.
+Escape ramps for small animals should be provided in at least one but preferably two corners of the pit (preferably “outer” corners i.e. corners to which the cattle/sheep do not have access).
+Ramps (150 – 200 mm wide) can be made of concrete, wood or metal, should not have a smooth surface and should have a slope not exceeding 1 in 2.
+The pit should be adequately drained.
+If it is impossible for an animal to gain access to the whole of the pit i.e. if it is sectionalised, more ramps would be required.

 Please publicise the installation of these escape ramps, as this will assist the acceptance of such schemes nationwide.
 Their cost, of course, is negligible.